The Swedish Right to Public Access gives people the freedom to roam the countryside.

 Everyone is equal

 In Sweden, human rights are protected primarily through three of the fundamental laws: the Instrument of Government, the Freedom of the Press Act and the Fundamental Law on Freedom of Expression.
 Public power should be exercised with respect for the equality of everyone and for the freedom and dignity of the individual.
 Public authorities should especially safeguard the right to work, housing and education, and should promote social welfare, security and a good environment for people to live in.
-Laws and other regulations may not lead to any citizen being disadvantaged because they belong to a minority, in terms of race, skin color, ethnic origin or sex.
+Laws and other regulations may not lead to any citizen being disadvantaged because they belong to a minority, in terms of gender, transgender identity, ethnic origin, religion, disability, sexual orientation or age.

 Photo: Lola Akinmade Åkerström